Reaction-Diffusion by the Gray-Scott Model: Pearson's Parametrization

 So the first optimization I used was what I called the "caterpillar scan", so-called because the data end up creeping along like the feet on a caterpillar that is walking forwards.
 We use just one grid, but we start by adding an extra row to the top and bottom of the grid and on each row, the output (new values for that row) get written over the previous row.
 The processing of a single iteration of the whole grid goes like this:

 Notice that the output is offset by one row from the input: that's because we always need the "old values" of the two neighboring rows when computing each new row: so when the new value of row N is written, it must be written over row N-1 so that the old value of row N is still available when working on row N+1.
+(During subsequenct iterations, the grid continues to creep down; modular arithmetic simplifies things a bit.)

 Using the caterpillar algorithm the cache impact of the grid width was half as great, because there's only one grid: the row being overwritten is already in the cache.
 Here are my original PowerPC 601 benchmarks: